Establishing a Secure Perimeter

-U.S. Soldiers assigned to the 493rd Petroleum Supply Company, 18th Combat Sustainment Support Battalion, operates a D7H bulldozer to build berms during a Brigade evaluation at the 7th Army Training Command's Grafenwoehr Training Area, March 6th, 2026.
+U.S. Soldiers assigned to the 493rd Petroleum Supply Company, 18th Combat Sustainment Support Battalion, build berms and emplace triple strand concertina wire during a Brigade evaluation at the 7th Army Training Command's Grafenwoehr Training Area, March 5th, 2026.
 Within hours, 493rd PSC established a secure perimeter to enhance protection and control access to simulate a combat environment.
-(U.S. Army photo by Sgt.
+(U.S. Army video by Sgt.
 Cody Nelson)

 |Date Taken: